svalade/dip4rs/docs/index.md

 # Digital Image Processing for Remote Sensing

 ## <u>Course information</u>
 This class is a general introduction to Digital Image Processing, with special focus on remote sensing applications using Google Earth Engine (GEE).
-It was taught at [UNAM](https://www.unam.mx/) (Universidad Nacional Autónoma de México) in 2024, as part of the *Licenciatura en Geografía Aplicada* in the [Escuela Nacional de Ciencias de la Tierra](https://www.encit.unam.mx/) (ENCIT).<br>
+It was first taught at [UNAM](https://www.unam.mx/) (Universidad Nacional Autónoma de México) in 2024, as part of the *Licenciatura en Geografía Aplicada* in the [Escuela Nacional de Ciencias de la Tierra](https://www.encit.unam.mx/) (ENCIT).<br>

 <small>Note: students enrolled in this course had no prior programming knowledge.</small>
+<small>Note: some slides have been updated in 2025 (see section below).</small>

 <div style="text-align: center; margin-top: 0;">
     <img src="featured.jpg" alt="" width="500"/>